 We are the nation's leading provider of diagnostic testing, information and services, providing insights that enable physicians and other healthcare professionals to make decisions to improve health.
-We offer patients and physicians the broadest access to diagnostic laboratory services through our nationwide network of laboratories and patient service centers.
+We offer patients and physicians the broadest access to diagnostic laboratory services through our nationwide network of laboratories and our owned patient service centers.
 We provide interpretive consultation through the largest medical and scientific staff in the industry, with more than 500 M.D.'s and Ph.D.'s around the country.
 We are the leading provider of esoteric testing, including gene-based testing and the leading provider of testing for drugs of abuse.
 We are also a leading provider of anatomic pathology services, testing for clinical trials and risk assessment services for the life insurance industry.
 We empower healthcare organizations and clinicians with state-of-the-art information technology solutions that can improve patient care and medical practice.

-During 2005, we generated net revenues of \$5.5 billion and processed approximately 144 million requisitions for testing.
+During 2006, we generated net revenues of \$6.3 billion and processed approximately 151 million requisitions for testing.
 Each requisition form accompanies a patient specimen, indicating the tests to be performed and the party to be billed for the tests.
 Our customers include patients, physicians, hospitals, employers, governmental institutions and other commercial clinical laboratories.

-We operate a nationwide network of greater than 2,000 patient service centers, principal laboratories located in more than 35 major metropolitan areas throughout the United States, and approximately 150 smaller "rapid response" laboratories (including, in each case, facilities operated at our joint ventures).
-We provide full esoteric testing services, including gene-based testing, on both coasts through our Quest Diagnostics Nichols Institute laboratory facilities, located in San Juan Capistrano, California and Chantilly, Virginia.
+We operate a nationwide network of greater than 2,100 of our own patient service centers, principal laboratories located in more than 30 major metropolitan areas throughout the United States and approximately 150 smaller "rapid response" laboratories (including, in each case, facilities operated at our joint ventures).
+We provide full esoteric testing services, including gene-based testing, on both coasts through our Quest Diagnostics Nichols Institute laboratory facilities, located in San Juan Capistrano, California and Chantilly, Virginia, as well as infectious and immunologic disease testing through our Focus Diagnostics ("Focus Diagnostics") laboratory facility, located in Cypress, California.
 We also have laboratory facilities in Mexico City, Mexico, San Juan, Puerto Rico and Heston, England.

 We are a Delaware corporation.
-We sometimes refer to our subsidiaries and ourselves as the "Company".
+We sometimes refer to our subsidiaries and ourselves as the "Company" or "Quest Diagnostics".
 We are the successor to MetPath Inc., a New York corporation that was organized in 1967.
 From 1982 to 1996, we were a subsidiary of Corning Incorporated, or Corning.
 On December 31, 1996, Corning distributed all of the outstanding shares of our common stock to the stockholders of Corning.
 In August 1999, we completed the acquisition of SmithKline Beecham Clinical Laboratories, Inc., or SBCL, which operated the clinical laboratory business of SmithKline Beecham plc, or SmithKline Beecham.